Baidu’s chief scientist, who led its AI research, is leaving the company

 Chinese internet giant Baidu is losing the head of its data and artificial intelligence (AI) research division.

 Andrew Ng, the company’s chief scientist, announced his departure today three years after he joined Baidu to oversee its foray into deep learning technology.
-Ng is recognized as one of the world’s foremost authorities on AR, and he helped start Google’s deep learning initiative.
+Ng is recognized as one of the world’s foremost authorities on AI, and he helped start Google’s deep learning initiative.
 He led Baidu’s research division in California, which features specific labs for big data, machine learning and a recently announced branch out into AR.

 “I joined Baidu in 2014 to work on AI.
 Since then, Baidu’s AI group has grown to roughly 1,300 people, which includes the 300-person Baidu Research.
 Our AI software is used every day by hundreds of millions of people,” Ng wrote on Medium.